 Lobbying has always played a necessary part in our democratic form of representative government.
-In effect it is the institutionalization of the people's constitutional right to petition their Govern-The practice of public relations in its current form represents a fairly new activity which in the main has the goal of assisting a client in his dealings with the mass media and the public at large.

-Individuals undertaking lobbying, public relations, or other related services vis-a-vis the Government-economic consulting, purchasing, fundraising, political reporting, general legal counseling-all are important in assisting or acting for the American citizen, corporation, or organization in dealings with his Government.
+In effect, it is the institutionalization of the people's constitutional right to petition their government.
+The practice of public relations in its current form represents a fairly new activity which in the main has the goal of assisting a client in his dealings with the mass media and the public at large.
+Individuals undertaking lobbying, public relations, or other related services vis-a-vis the Government-economic consulting, purchasing, fund raising, political reporting, general legal counseling-all are important in assisting or acting for the American citizen, corporation, or organization in dealing with his Government.

-However, the role and status of the individual or firm undertaking such services for a foreign principal is quite different.
-The Constitution, which protects the right of U.S. citizens to petition their Government, does not afford the same protection to the citizen who exercises that right at the direction of or in the interests of a foreign Not only does he no longer have the same protection of the Constitution, but he has also placed himself in a most sensitive position between his own governmental institutions and a foreign principal-an area traditionally reserved for the diplomatic corps, with all its formalities and restraints.

-The committee hearings have illustrated the dangers that arise to U.S. policy interests through irresponsible activities on the part of

-Americans employed by foreign principals.
+However, the status of the individual or firm undertaking political activities, public relations, or similar services for a foreign principal is quite different.
+The Constitution, which protects the right of U.S. citizens to petition their Government, does not afford the same protection to the citizen who exercises that right at the direction of or in the interests of a foreign principal.
+Not only does he no longer have the same protection of the Constitution, but he has also placed himself in a most sensitive position between his own governmental institutions and a foreign principal-an area traditionally reserved for the diplomatic corps, with all its formalities and restraints.
+The committee hearings have illustrated the dangers that arise to U.S. policy interests through irresponsible activities on the part of Americans employed by foreign principals.

-The prime hope for protecting U.S. interests in the field of nondiplomatic activities rests with strong executive enforcement of all provisions of the Foreign Agents Registration Act.
+The prime hope for protecting U.S. interests in the field of non-diplomatic activities rests with strong executive enforcement of all provisions of the Foreign Agents Registration Act.
 However, disclosure by the agent to the Department of Justice is not enough.
-The "pitiless spotlight of publicity" which Congressman Emanuel Celler so aptly referred to as the purpose of this legislation 25 years ago remains its purpose today.
+The "pitiless spotlight of publicity" which Congressman Emanuel

+Celler so aptly referred to as the purpose of this legislation a quarter of a century ago remains its purpose today.
 The public is an important participant in this process and the responsibility of the mass media in disclosing foreign activities through agents therefore cannot be overlooked.
+Also, in order to help keep the public informed, it is important that the periodic reports and other materials issued by the Department of Justice concerning the activities of foreign agents be given wide distribution.

 As the chairman noted when this study began, "little if any precise information is given on what (foreign agents) actually do, or how they actually do it."
-The hearings of the committee have offered some guidance, but the nine chosen cases were selected not because they were typical but rather because they illustrated a range of activities which the committee believed were inimical to the interests of the
+The hearings of the committee have offered some guidance, but the cases studied were selected not because they were typical but rather because they illustrated a range of activities which the committee believed were inimical to the interests of the United

-United States and should be dealt with in new legislation.
+States and should be dealt with in new legislation.